stronnag/mwptools/README.md

  * pidedit : PID editor (MW);
  * switchedit : Transmitter switch editor (MW);
  * mspsim : An MSP (MultiWii Serial Protocol) simulator.
 Used to develop the other components of the suite.

  ### Miscellaneous

  * Tools to transform mwp log files to SQL, GPX and KML, analyse black box logs, Ublox GPS and more.

 ## Platforms and OS

-The tools are designed to be portable and as far as possible platform and architecure agnostic.
+The tools are designed to be portable and as far as possible platform and architecture agnostic.
 The suite is developed on Arch Linux and is tested on Ubuntu (latest and most recent LTS), Fedora (current), Debian (Stretch), Elementary (current) and
 FreeBSD (current release); building and running on any platform that